-- 1. Development of Financing Programs/Schemes between MARINA and GFIs for the Modernization of Domestic Shipping - 4.
-Enhancement of RRTS systems and infrastructure - a.
+1. Development of Financing Programs/Schemes between MARINA and GFIs for the Modernization of Domestic Shipping a.
 Development and Provision of Berthing Space/Ramps for Domestic Ships is a commitment of the PPA and other port authorities to improve RORO connectivity in the domestic and regional routes.
 Notwithstanding that 80 percent of the ports under its jurisdiction are already equipped with RORO ramps, the PPA shall continue to construct RORO ramps and increase the number of RORO capable ports in the country based on the PPA Roadmap (2017-2022).